• Update: Protect yourself from scammers. A+FCU will never email, text, or call you to download or share info. Read Full Alert

 1. Gift Cards

-Keep your gift cards safe by purchasing them in store and ensure they haven’t been tampered with.
-It’s best to purchase e-gift cards directly from the retailer or a reputable site.
+Keep your gift cards safe by purchasing them in store to ensure they haven’t been tampered with.
+If you’re purchasing e-gift cards, it’s best to do so directly from the retailer or a reputable site.

 2. Phony Websites

 Links or emails with amazing specials may reroute you to fake websites.
 When opening unknown emails, be wary and look for red flags such as grammatical errors.
-Access the website directly from its domain or a search engine.
+Also, instead of clicking links, access the website directly from its domain or a search engine.

 3. Avoid “Too Good To Be True” Offers